peterjc/thapbi-pict/docs/custom_database/primers.rst

     GGGGCTTCTGTTCGGCTGGCTTCGGCTGGCTGGGCGGCGGCTCTATCATGGCGAGCGCTTGAGCCTTCGGGTCTGAGCTA
     GTAGCCCACTTTTTAAACCCATTCCTAAATACTGAATATACT

-Now with the actual primers, we get a further five sequences - and the extended *Phytophthora ramorum* sequence drops to the second most abundant:
+Now with the revised primer settings, we get a further five sequences - and the extended *Phytophthora ramorum* sequence drops to second most abundant:

 .. code:: console